-Internal and external sources of information are reviewed at the end of each reporting period to identify indications that any assets, other than financial assets, may be impaired or an impairment loss previously recognised no longer exists or may have decreased.
+Internal and external sources of information are reviewed at each balance sheet date to identify indications that any assets, other than financial assets, may be impaired or an impairment loss previously recognised no longer exists or may have decreased.

 If any such indication exists, the asset's recoverable amount is estimated.